Page saved! You can go back to this later in your Diabetes and Me Close

 The numbers of people living with type 2 diabetes under the age of 40 is rapidly increasing.
 When type 2 develops at a younger age it can be more aggressive and harmful.
 Young people are more at risk of complications, like heart attacks or kidney disease, and have a shorter life expectancy than people diagnosed with type 2 diabetes later in life.

 Diabetes education and support programmes aim to give people the skills and confidence to self-manage their type 2 diabetes and can be transformative.
-But there aren’t any programmes adapted to suit the needs of younger people.
-So, this group are missing out on the benefits.
+But when they aren't tailored to the specific needs of younger people, they could be missing out on the benefits.

 Dr Michelle Hadjiconstantinou has developed a digital self-management programme for people with type 2 diabetes, and shown it helps to improve their health.
 Now she wants to test an adapted version of this programme that has been designed specifically for adults living with type 2 diabetes under the age of 40.